Intrigia/intresso.se/README.md

 # install dependencies
 $ npm install

-# serve with hot reload at NAT:3000
+# serve with hot reload at NAT:3000 // You need to add your IPv4 Adress
 $ npm run lan

 # build for production and launch server